 If you believe I have made a genuine error when grading your assignment, submit a grade review request on Gradescope, referencing the rubric, within one week of posting.
 After this period, no grade changes can occur.
-Note that the whole assignment will be reassessed, and your grade may decrease.
+Note that the whole assignment will be reassessed, and your grade may decrease if I discover additional errors.
 Similarly, any concerns about absent grades must be raised within a week of grade publication.